citren0/personal-website/README.md

+This is where I display my resume, project portfolio, and blog.
-Check this out at cam-davis.com
+Check it out at [cam-davis.com](cam-davis.com)